 We grow the yellow Honey Queen, Red raspberries that were already here (no name), and Wyoming Black raspberry.

-Raspberries are usually either biannual, they produce fruit only from buds on second-year canes or primocane that produces fruit in the fall and can be cut back next spring.
+Raspberries are usually either biannual, they produce fruit only from buds on second-year canes or primocane which produces fruit in the fall and can be cut back next spring.

-Polka is a new primocane raspberry to us, it will be a new experience.
+Polka is a new primocane raspberry to us, the berries are bigger and mature later in the season.

 We grow our main crop of raspberries between the houses, a place that was useless before, now we harvest and freeze an unbelievable amount of berries.
 The watering system helps the canes to be very productive.